-Minnesota’s youth deer season will continue statewide for its third year, starting Thursday, Oct.
-21, through Sunday, Oct.
-24. The season coincides with statewide teacher workshops, so many Minnesota students don’t have school during the youth season.
+Minnesota’s youth deer season will take place statewide Thursday, Oct.
+20, through Sunday, Oct.
+23. The season coincides with statewide teacher workshops, so many Minnesota students don’t have school during the youth season.

 An adult parent, guardian, or mentor must accompany youth ages 10-13.
-All youth hunters and mentors must follow blaze orange/pink clothing requirements.
-Adults may not hunt, unless they are in an area open during the early antlerless season and have the corresponding license.
+All hunters and mentors, regardless of whether they are participating in youth deer season, must follow blaze orange or blaze pink clothing requirements.
+Adults may not hunt unless they are in an area open during the early antlerless season and have the corresponding license.
 Complete youth season details are available on the DNR youth deer hunting page.

 Hunters can participate in an early antlerless-only deer season from Thursday, Oct.
 20, through Sunday, Oct.
 23. The season increases opportunities for hunters in areas where deer populations are above population goals or where there is an increased risk of Chronic Wasting Disease.
 Permit areas open during the hunt are 209, 213, 214, 215, 218, 219, 221, 222, 223, 225, 227, 229, 236, 240, 277, 341, 342, 343, 604, 605, 643, 645, 646, 647, 648, 649, 661 and 701.

 The DNR offers this opportunity to hunters in an effort to manage local deer herds.
 This year, the bag limit has been reduced from five to three antlerless deer and hunters are no longer required to obtain an early antlerless permit to participate in the early antlerless season.